MeganClo/Tech-Blog/README.md

 # Tech-Blog [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is a CMS-style blog site where a user can publish articles, blog posts, thoughts and opinions.
-A user also has the option of leaving comments on other user's posts.
+This is a CMS-style blog site where a user can log in or sign up to publish articles, blog posts, thoughts and opinions.
+A user also has the option of reading and leaving comments on other user's posts.
+If the user is inactive for a period of time, the user is automatically logged out.

 ## Table of Contents
 * [Usage](#Usage)